jorgeandresvasquez/aws-training/professionalArchitect/acloudguru/chapter_3_networking.md

 - DHCP:  Dynamic Host Configuration Protocol
     - Goal is to assign unique IP addresses to our hosts
     - DHCP Server + DHCP Client
+    - When you create a VPC, AWS automatically creates a set of DHCP options and associate them with the VPC.
+This set includes two options: domain-name-servers=AmazonProvidedDNS, and domain-name=domain-name-for-your-region.
+    - AmazonProvidedDNS is an Amazon DNS server, and this option enables DNS for instances that need to communicate over the VPC's internet gateway.
+The string AmazonProvidedDNS maps to a DNS server running on a reserved IP address at the base of the VPC IPv4 network range, plus two.
+    - After you create a set of DHCP options, you can't modify them.
+If you want your VPC to use a different set of DHCP options, you must create a new set and associate them with your VPC.
+    - You can have multiple sets of DHCP options, but you can associate only one set of DHCP options with a VPC at a time.
+    - After you associate a new set of DHCP options with a VPC, any existing instances and all new instances that you launch in the VPC use the new options.
+You don't need to restart or relaunch the instances.

 ## Network to VPC Connectivity
 - AWS Managed VPN